Abortion in Minnesota: Violence

 In 1977, there was an arson attack on a Minnesota abortion clinic.
 An act of violence took place at an abortion clinic in Crow Wing County, Minnesota.

 On January 22, 2009, Matthew L. Derosia, 32, who was reported to have had a history of mental illness, rammed an SUV into the front entrance of a Planned Parenthood clinic in Saint Paul, Minnesota, causing between $2,500 and $5,000 in damage.
 Derosia, who told police that Jesus told him to "stop the murderers", was ruled competent to stand trial.
 He pleaded guilty in March 2009 to one count of criminal damage to property.

 On June 14, 2025, Minnesota state representative Melissa Hortman and her husband were assassinated in their home in Brooklyn Park, Minnesota by a man impersonating a police officer.
 The same man had earlier shot Minnesota state senator John Hoffman (Minnesota politician) and his wife, who survived.
-The suspect, 57-year old Vance Luther Boelter, was a evangelical Christian businessman who was a member of the anti-abortion movement.
+The suspect, 57-year old Vance Luther Boelter, was an evangelical Christian businessman who was a member of the anti-abortion movement.
 Police found writings in the suspect's car that included a list of nearly 70 names, mostly Democrat politicians or figures with ties to groups that either advocate for abortion rights or provide abortion services.
+Boelter pled guilty to the killings to avoid the death penalty and instead receive two consecutive life sentences.